WernerVdM97/SKRIPSIE/README.md

 # Neural networks for language model smoothing

-Smoothing is critical to ensure a language model performs accurately even in the event of data sparseness..
+Smoothing is critical to ensure a language model performs accurately even in the event of data sparseness.
 In this report, we investigate if it is possible to smooth a language model with a neural network as well as determine if the neural network can address the over- estimation of events that sometimes occurs using current methods.
 Background material regarding current smoothing techniques such as Good-Turing smoothing is discussed.
 For